NexPlayer/NexPlayer_HTML5_Documentation/gettingstarted.md

 				subtitles:false
 			},
     defaultQuality: -1, // Optional: Set the starting track by indicating its id.
 Default is -1, which will enable the ABR.
-    hideScreenPlay: false // Optional: Hide the play button in the middle of the video, which appears when the video is paused.
+    hideScreenPlay: false, // Optional: Hide the play button in the middle of the video, which appears when the video is paused.
     srcSets: [
         {
             src: 'video URL',